blockchain/api-v1-client-ruby/docs/wallet.md

 ```

 ### `list_addresses`
 List all active addresses in the wallet.
-Returns an array of `Address` objects.
+Returns an array of `WalletAddress` objects.

 ##### Usage:
 ```ruby